Gabby Epstein Sticks Out Her Tongue While Displaying Lots Of Bare, Curvaceous Bust

 Gabby wore a cropped, corset-style bustier embellished with puffy, off-the-shoulder sleeves.
 The garment was strapless, and the structured demi-cups covered only the bottom halves of her breasts, leaving an ample amount of her bust on full display.
 It was made from a supple, satiny fabric in a light blue shade that beautifully complemented her fair complexion.

-Her panties were a matching hue, and had double satin straps that rested across both sides of her hips.
-The top set were positioned at the most slender portion of her narrow waist and nearly level with her navel, and the lower set wrapped around her hips a few inches below.
+Her panties were a matching hue and had double satin straps that rested across both sides of her hips.
+The top set was positioned at the most slender portion of her narrow waist and nearly level with her navel, and the lower set wrapped around her hips a few inches below.

-Gabby’s layered blond tresses were parted in the center, and a portion of the top was pulled back, leaving a few wisps to frame her striking features.
-The rest of her hair grazed the tops of her shoulders is loose waves.
+Gabby's layered blond tresses were parted in the center, and a portion of the top was pulled back, leaving a few wisps to frame her striking features.
+The rest of her hair grazed the tops of her shoulders in loose waves.

 She accessorized by wearing two thick, linked-chain chokers and a long, delicate chain on which a gold and onyx teardrop-shaped pendant hung to the top of her cleavage.

-She gazed directly at the camera with a smoldering expression, and in the second snap, she parted her full lips and coquettishly stuck her tongue out.

-Many of Gabby’s Instagram followers replied to her inquiry in the caption with a myriad of responses – ranging from contemporary television and movie characters to classic favorites – and most supporters didn’t miss the chance to also compliment the model’s beautiful appearance.
+Many of Gabby's Instagram followers replied to her inquiry in the caption with myriad responses – ranging from contemporary television and movie characters to classic favorites – and most supporters didn't miss the chance to also compliment the model for her beautiful appearance.

 "Tony S[o]prano from S[o]pranos!!
 And wow you look amazing!!" one fan exclaimed.